Table of Contents

 The methods of treatment and observation for the patients with hepatic encephalopathy depend on the flow of the disease and may vary significantly regarding the grade of the encephalopathy.

-- Regular checkup of ammonia level in the bloodstream in the patients with cirrhosis and aggravated mental functions
+- Regular check-ups of the ammonia level in the bloodstream in the patients with cirrhosis and aggravated mental functions

-- Correction of hypovolemia, metabolic alterations, constipation, infections, and bleedings
+- Correction of metabolic alterations, constipation, infections, and bleedings

 - Refrain prescription of drugs causing depression of CNS (benzodiazepines)